La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le prenu ze'u renvi**
 > _The people live long._

-On the other hand, relative clauses with **noi** contain just additional information about the noun to which they are attached.
-That noun is sufficiently defined by itself so that removing a relative clause with **noi** doesn't change its meaning:
+On the other hand, relative clauses with **noi** contain just additional information about the argument, to which they are attached.
+That argument is sufficiently defined by itself so that removing a relative clause with **noi** doesn't change its meaning:

 > **mi nelci la .doris. noi mi ta'e zgana bu'u le panka**
 > _I like Doris whom I habitually see in the park._